 Extremely popular with visitors and locals alike, the University of British Columbia’s 100-year-old Botanical Garden has received a huge boost from a benefactor to upgrade its Asian Garden.
 The UBC Botanical Garden will be expanded and updated thanks to a donation of more than £500k from the Franklinia Foundation – a European group known for its global conservation efforts.

 The garden and its companion plant research facility was first opened in Vancouver in 1916.
 With more than 8,000 different plants and flowers covering 110 acres, the Botanical Garden also includes a treetop walkway, a native plants section, and medicinal and food gardens.
-We would certainly recommend a visit to UBC Botanical Gardens if you’re in the city, which is a popular stop for visitors who have hired a car in Canada and are touring the country.
+We would certainly recommend a visit to UBC Botanical Gardens if you’re in the city, which is a popular stop for visitors who have hired a car in Vancouver and are touring the country.

 “The UBC Botanical Garden is a wonderful space that connects visitors and community members to the University,” said UBC Interim President Martha Piper in a statement to the press.
 “We are grateful to the Franklinia Foundation for its generous support so that visitors may continue to experience and learn from the garden for years to come.”